UC Davis Aggies men's soccer

 The UC Davis Aggies men's soccer team represents the University of California, Davis (UC Davis) in all NCAA Division I men's college soccer competitions.
-UC Davis competes in the Big West Conference, where they have competed since 2007.
+UC Davis competes in the Mountain West Conference (MW), where they have competed since 2026.
 There, they have won the regular season on three occasions: 2012, 2017, and 2019, and in the latter year, won the Big West Conference men's soccer tournament.
 At the Division I level, UC Davis has appeared in four NCAA tournaments, where the furthest they have reached is the second round in 2008 and 2019.

-UC Davis will leave the Big West for the Mountain West Conference (MW) after the 2025 season.
-The Aggies will become inaugural members of the MW's new men's soccer league in 2026.
+UC Davis left the Big West Conference (BWC) for the Mountain West Conference (MW) after the 2025 season.
+The Aggies became inaugural members of the MW's new men's soccer league in 2026.

 The program is presently coached by Dwayne Shaffer, who has coached the program since 1997.

 Several notable soccer players that have played for UC Davis include Quincy Amarikwa, Maximilian Arfsten, Nabilai Kibunguchy, and Wallis Lapsley.

 History

-UC Davis began fielding a men's varsity soccer team in 1972, and were coached for its first 15 seasons by Will Lotter, who had previously coached the Aggies baseball and football team in the 1950s.
+UC Davis began fielding a men's varsity soccer team began before 1972, but were coached in 1972 for 15 seasons by Will Lotter, who had previously coached the Aggies baseball and football team in the 1950s.
 During Lotter's tenure the program, playing at the Division II level, reached four NCAA Division I men's soccer tournaments, with their best performance coming in 1976.
 There, the Aggies reached the quarterfinals.
 Lotter retired in 1987, and for nine seasons, Simon Davies coached the program.
 In 1997, Dwayne Shaffer took over coaching duties which saw the program ascend to the Division I level and win its first conference regular season and tournament titles.
 As of 2025, Shaffer remains the head coach.